rust-lang/rust-wiki-backup/Meeting-weekly-2013-09-17.md

 ## crypto
 - pcwalton: people we've talked to say do not implement any crypto in rust at all
 - brson: including digest functions?
 - pcwalton: didn't ask.
 But we should not implement it in rust.
-The Go folks have a worse FFI and have Adam Langely who likes to write it and they don't claim it's secure.
+The Go folks have a worse FFI and have Adam Langley who likes to write it and they don't claim it's secure.
 We're not going to do the work required to write a secure version in all its glory (e.g., timing attacks).
 Opinions?
 The downside is that we will have a dependency on openssl/nss.
 - brson: can be in the incubator instead of the main repo
 - pcwalton: lots of people will have to install/use this
 - kmc: high-quality openssl bindings that are memory safe will be a lot of work as well.
 But a better way forward.
 Constant-time memory compare we might have to do in-Rust.